Business Policies and Procedures Manual

 Note: Immediate supervisors may postpone evaluation for employees who have recently been reassigned, transferred, laid off, or demoted to their current positions until they have completed six months of service in the new positions.

 HRS must review and approve alternate employee performance evaluation forms prior to department use.
-Human Resource Services maintains a record of all units requesting and using alternate employee performance forms and maintains a copy of the evaluation form used by each requesting unit.
+HRS maintains a record of all units requesting and using alternate employee performance forms and maintains a copy of the evaluation form used by each requesting unit.

-Evaluate each civil service employee on the basis of the following factors:
+Evaluate each civil service employee based on the following factors:

 • Quality of work